matsumotory/http-access-limiter/README.md

 # http-access-limitter

-Detect the number of references to the requested file on Apache and Nginx using mruby code.
+Count the number of references to the requested file on Apache and Nginx using mruby code.

 http-access-limitter use same Ruby code between Apache(mod_mruby) and nginx(ngx_mruby).